-Ophthalmological screening and recording of vision, intraocular pressures, gonioscopy, comprehensive slit lamp examination, and dilated fundus examination to rule out any uveal melanomas.
+Ophthalmological screening and recording of vision, intraocular pressures, gonioscopy, comprehensive slit-lamp examination, and dilated fundus examination should be done to rule out any uveal melanomas.
 Management of uveal melanomas will depend on the size and location and will involve surgical resection, radiotherapy, transpupillary thermotherapy, or enucleation.

 Lasers can be employed for the cosmetic treatment of skin lesions by destroying the melanocytes.
 Pulsed Q-switched laser surgery is the treatment of choice for nevi of Ota and Ito.
 It targets dermal melanocytes and melanophages by their selective photothermal and photos mechanical destruction, thereby decreasing the pigmentation.
 Chemical peels, dermabrasion, electrocautery, or cryotherapy are other modalities of treatment for cosmesis.

 Diagnosis of nevus of Ota and Ito can be made based on its clinical morphology and sites of involvement.
 Dermatosis that need to be considered in the differential diagnosis are:

 Mongolian spots – mostly, the lesions are present in the lumbosacral area and rarely present over the face.
 They spontaneously resolve by the age of 3 to 6 years.